Following completion of the trial period for inventory reporting and review, annual review of

 in particular with respect to the protection of confidential inventory information, as determined by

 the COP.
 Any new review team members must also successfully complete training on how to perform a

-Under the UNFCCC review guidelines (FCCC/CP/2002/8), expert teams for review of GHG inventories are
+Under the UNFCCC review guidelines (decision 13/CP.20), expert review teams (ERTs) for review of GHG